thephez/readme-dash-core/v0.14.1/Core Reference/Block Chain/Block Headers.md

 | 0x04923456 | -0x12345600      | High bit set (0x80 in 0x92).
 | 0x04123456 | &nbsp;0x12345600 | Inverse of above; no high bit.

-Difficulty 1, the minimum allowed difficulty, is represented on mainnet and the current testnet by the nBits value 0x1e0ffff0.
-Regtest mode uses a different difficulty 1 value---0x207fffff, the highest possible value below uint32_max which can be encoded; this allows near-instant building of blocks in regtest mode.
+Difficulty 1, the minimum allowed <<glossary:difficulty>>, is represented on <<glossary:mainnet>> and the current <<glossary:testnet>> by the nBits value 0x1e0ffff0.
+Regtest mode uses a different difficulty 1 value---0x207fffff, the highest possible value below uint32_max which can be encoded; this allows near-instant building of blocks in <<glossary:regression test mode>>.